-The term 'Macroeconomics' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Macroeconomics' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Macroeconomics refers to the division within economics that concentrates its study on the workings of large national economies, or even regional economies, in their entirety.
 This field proves to be extremely general as a result.

 It is mostly concerned with big picture measurements like the rates of unemployment, as well as with the developing of models whose purpose is to detail the various indicators’ correlations.
 An opposite to macroeconomics might be said to be microeconomics that focuses on the activities of individuals and businesses instead of bigger pictures and scales.
 Macroeconomics and microeconomics are considered to be complimentary studies.